 He considered a scenario where real-life events and things link to the Metaverse to get technical benefits that broaden the crypto community’s possibilities.

 The expansion of the digital world

 There is a possibility that as more digital assets become available, the Metaverse will be able to accomplish its duties with more user participation.
 Hoskinson’s viewpoint demonstrates his support for the virtual world in this way.
 Regarding cryptocurrencies, Cardano’s CEO has shown himself in favor of the ecosystem.
 He pointed to the willingness of large companies to enter this industry fully.

 He also discussed how the market is reacting to this industry.
-Many events are happening simultaneously as these companies are demonstrating their Metaverse-connected devices to the general public.
+Many events happen simultaneously as these companies demonstrate their Metaverse-connected devices to the general public.
 Apple, for example, is planning to develop its augmented reality world.